 Little Schoolhouse in the Woods is a nonprofit preschool dedicated to advocating, improving and providing access to quality outdoor early education for children of all socio-economic demographics in the Cincinnati west side.
-If you would like to support our Mission, please contribute by clicking on the “Donate” button below.

 Little Schoolhouse in the Woods Outdoor Education Program mission is to foster a love of nature and to guide children toward healthy relationships with themselves and others.

 It is our belief that children are naturally curious and eager to learn about themselves and the world around them.
 They are able to communicate their needs and desires.
 They can ask questions, explore and find answers.
 Children learn best when they are interested and engaged while accompanied by warm, stable and caring educators and caretakers.
 We believe children have the right to an education that fosters respect for nature and each other.

 Our goal is to provide children with access to a beautiful, natural play space and a warm, caring environment.
 We support independence, positive self-esteem, and social emotional skills while allowing them to unfold in a developmentally appropriate manner.

 We are pleased to introduce you to our Board of Trustees.
 Each member is dedicated to our mission of fostering a love of nature and guiding children toward healthy relationships with themselves, each other and nature.